nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 xrdsst member find --class <MEMBER_CLASS> --code <MEMBER_CODE>
 ```

-* <MEMBER_CLASS> member class for the member to be searched, e.g. GOV
+* <MEMBER_CLASS> member class for the member to be searched, e.g., GOV
-* <MEMBER_CODE> member code for the member to be searched, e.g. 1234
+* <MEMBER_CODE> member code for the member to be searched, e.g., 1234

 ```
 ╒═══════════════════╤═══════════════╤════════════════╤═══════════════╕